Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Counterparty Credit Limits

-As argued by \citet{Jarrow:2001counterparty}, financial institutions face significant counterparty risks whenever their exposures are concentrated within a small number of counterparties, because the default of any such counterparty would likely cause severe financial distress.
-CCLs provide financial institutions with an explicit defense against entering this situation, because they cap the maximum exposure that an institution can face from any other institution.

-If an institution $\theta_i$ perceives another institution $\theta_j$ to be unacceptably likely to default, then $\theta_i$ can ensure that it never trades with $\theta_j$ by setting $c_{(i,j)}= 0$, because arranging any trade with $\theta_j$ would result in a non-zero exposure and would thereby violate this CCL.
-Alternatively, if $\theta_i$ perceives $\theta_j$ to be extremely unlikely to default, then $\theta_i$ can also assign an unlimited amount of credit to $\theta_j$ by setting $c_{(i,j)}= \infty$.
-Irrespective of the CCL set by $\theta_i$, it still remains open to $\theta_j$ to further restrict the bilateral exposure by choosing $c_{(j,i)}$ appropriately.
+Institutions can use CCLs to mitigate counterparty credit risk by selective diversification of their exposures.
+If an institution $\theta_i$ perceives another institution $\theta_j$ to be unacceptably likely to default, then $\theta_i$ can ensure that it never trades with $\theta_j$ by setting $c_{(i,j)}= 0$.
+Alternatively, if $\theta_i$ perceives $\theta_j$ to be extremely unlikely to default, then $\theta_i$ can assign an unlimited amount of credit to $\theta_j$ by setting $c_{(i,j)}= \infty$.

-In contrast to CVAs, the application of CCLs does not require institutions to estimate the market value of their counterparty risk.
-In contrast to trade novation via a CCP, CCLs do not require a single, centralized clearing node that constitutes a single point of failure for an entire market.\footnote{We note, however, that the use of CCLs does not exclude the subsequent clearing of trades via a CCP.
-We return to this discussion in Section~\ref{sec:conclusion}.} Instead, the application of CCLs enables institutions to specify an upper bound on each of their counterparty exposures, and thereby to mitigate counterparty risk by selective diversification of their exposures.
+In contrast to trade novation via a CCP, the application of CCLs does not require either (1) a single, centralized clearing node that constitutes a single point of failure for an entire market or (2) that every institution posts collateral.\footnote{Note, however, that the use of CCLs does not exclude the subsequent clearing of trades via a CCP.
+We return to this discussion in Section~\ref{sec:conclusion}.} In contrast to CVAs, the use of CCLs does not require institutions to estimate the market value of their counterparty credit risk.
+Instead, CCLs enable all institutions to specify an upper bound for each of their counterparty exposures.